Tetsuya Naito: Singles success (2011–2015)

-Los Ingobernables de Japón and rise to stardom (2015–2019)
+Forming Los Ingobernables de Japón and rise to stardom (2015–2019)

 While the rest of NJPW workers returned to Japan, Naito remained in North America, returning to Mexico and CMLL for a tour, during which he continued teaming with La Sombra as part of his Los Ingobernables stable.
 His tour culminated with him and La Sombra unsuccessfully challenging Negro Casas and Shocker for the CMLL World Tag Team Championship on June 21.
 Naito returned to NJPW the following week with a new look and persona, while also announcing that he now represented Los Ingobernables also in NJPW.
 From July 20 to August 14, Naito took part in the 2015 G1 Climax.
 Despite big early wins over A.J.
 Styles and eventual tournament winner Hiroshi Tanahashi, Naito finished third in his block with a record of five wins and four losses and thus failed to advance to the finals.
-On October 12 at King of Pro-Wrestling, Naito unsuccessfully challenged 2015 G1 Climax winner Hiroshi Tanahashi for his IWGP Heavyweight Championship contract.
+On October 12 at King of Pro-Wrestling, Naito unsuccessfully challenged 2015 G1 Climax winner Tanahashi for his IWGP Heavyweight Championship contract.
 During the match, the returning Takaaki Watanabe was revealed as Naito's new partner, but his outside interference was stopped by Hirooki Goto and Katsuyori Shibata.
 Shortly afterwards, Naito and Watanabe, now dubbed "Evil", were joined by Bushi to form the Los Ingobernables de Japón stable.
 In December, Naito and Evil won their block in the 2015 World Tag League with a record of five wins and one loss, advancing to the finals of the tournament.
 On December 9, Naito and Evil were defeated in the finals by Togi Makabe and Tomoaki Honma.